-With regard to the 2018/19 Outturn, as noted in the table below, the Council, at an overall Council level incurred a small overspend of £0.9m against budget which was in line with projections from earlier in the financial year.
-This outcome was delivered despite significant additional demands within Adult Social Care and Children's services which resulted in service overspends against budget which were in part mitigated at a Corporate level.
-The MTFP will be revisited during 2019/20 to ensure service budgets are in line with latest estimates of cost and the impact of savings measures.
+With regard to the 2019/20 Outturn, as noted in the table below, the Council, at an overall Council level incurred a small overspend of £1.15m against budget which was in line with projections from earlier in the financial year.
+This outcome was delivered despite significant additional demands within Adult Social Care and Children's Services which resulted in service overspends against budget which were mitigated at a Corporate level.